Designed by Robin Day

 Functionality was a key aspect in the table design.
 The thick, solid edge would also provide a robust wearing surface.
 Whilst the slightly splayed corner-placed legs used triangulated supports to ensure stability and minimal movement.

 Both round and square designs were created for the building, with outdoor versions employed on the terraces.

 The pioneering furniture designs formed an integral part of the modernistic architectural design of the Royal Festival Hall and were influential in the integration of contemporary design in the post-war era.

 The progressive auditorium seating remains in use to this day, and whilst the orchestra chairs were refurbished several times, the majority of the original furniture was destroyed or disposed of by London County Council.

-The extremely rare examples are stamped and dated.
-The tops have been lightly restored and cleaned to bring back tone and figuring, but reflect the use and patina acquired since 1951.
+The extremely rare example is stamped and dated.
+The top has been lightly restored and cleaned to bring back tone and figuring, but reflects the use and patina acquired since 1951.
 The legs and fixings all remain entirely original.

 91w x91d x 73cmh

 Please note that delivery is not included for vintage items

 Furniture orders over £1500 free for Mainland UK.